publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736.md

     (b) __Included expenses__

-    With respect to commodities made available under subchapters III and III–A of this chapter, the Commodity Credit Corporation may pay—
+    With respect to commodities made available under subchapters III and III–A, the Commodity Credit Corporation may pay—

         (1) the cost of acquiring such commodities;